xiaowu0162/WebThinker/README.md

 <h5 align="center"> If you like our project, please give us a star ⭐ on GitHub for the latest update.</h5>

 ## 📣 Latest News
-- **03/31/2025**: The Notion for WebThinker is available.
-You can access it [here](https://www.notion.so/WebThinker-Empowering-Large-Reasoning-Models-with-Deep-Research-Capability-d13158a27d924a4b9df7f9ab94066b64) for technical and experimental details.
+- **03/31/2025**: 🎉 **[WebThinker Notion Page](https://www.notion.so/WebThinker-Empowering-Large-Reasoning-Models-with-Deep-Research-Capability-d13158a27d924a4b9df7f9ab94066b64) is now LIVE!** Check out all the technical details and experimental results!
 - **03/31/2025**: The code has been released.
 You can now apply WebThinker to perform deep research with open-source reasoning models.

 ## ✏️ To Do List